benjamin-wss/generic-otp-service/README.md

 If you don't have `node.js`, well, just copy the docker commands in the `package.json` file.

 By the way, not having `docker` installed is one way for this not to work, if that was not immediately obvious.

+### Notes
+1. To update swagger, run `swag init` on the root directory.
+If you do this without getting the dependencies installed, you need to get your head checked.
+    1. If you have `node.js` installed and want to automate this, you can run `npm run swagger:init` to achieve the same effect.
+Link this up with your build automation tool or IDE, if you cannot call the aforementioned command directly.